thecoder08/math-shoot-gui/README.md

 [Download](math-shoot_1.4.9.zip)
 Unfortunately, there's no installer for Windows.
 Unzip, and run the file `mathshoot.exe`.

-# Old versions
-Unfortunately, only the latest version of Math Shoot is supported for native download.
-To play older version of Math Shoot, you must use the node.js version.

 Click [here](https://www.lennonswebsite.tk/math-shoot-download.md) to download it from my website.